Tradition and Innovation in Basketry 12

 Learn more about Annetta Kraayeveld

-Instructor: Mo Kellman
+Instructor: Mo Kelman

 In this experimental workshop, students will learn lashing and chaotic weaving methods for building skeletal structures with rattan and bamboo.
 On these frameworks, explore methods for building skins with rice papers, gut, and found nets.
 Suminagashi (Japanese marbling), kakishibu tannin, shellac and acrylic paints will further modify the membrane surfaces and structures.
 A series of guided exercises will prompt students to invent unique, original sculptural forms.
 All levels welcome.